Since I don’t post on Saturdays this is the best you’re gonna

 Yes, mistakes are made.
 People definitely face hardships here in the good old U.S. Our government’s decisions have adversely affected other countries.
 But look at the alternatives.
 Right now in Iran people are being imprisoned and killed for speaking out.
 But here, Americans can openly debate President Obama’s even-tempered, intelligent response to Iran and it’s pigmy, goat-faced president, who’s name I can barely say let alone spell.

-In two days we celebrate he birth of a democracy which has seen the peaceful transfer of power from our first President -- who had many models of autocratic rule and some wanted to be made King -- to our most recent transfer, where people generally didn’t feel that way.
-In fact, even stories about the military takeover of the United States are generally considered science fiction.
+In two days we celebrate he birth of a democracy which has seen the peaceful transfer of power from our first President -- who had many models of autocratic rule and some wanted to be made King -

 Over the years I’ve heard people, famous and not, say that “if so-and-so is elected, I’m moving overseas.”
 If only these morons would follow through with their commitments.
 Where would the country be if people moved every time things got rough or we didn’t agree with who was in power?
 It’s sort of the opposite of a democracy.
 If not my way then I hit the highway.
 That is inspiring.